Our Story

 HOW IT STARTED

 The idea first came when co-founders Amy Truong and Lani Gobaleza met in 2010 during a study abroad trip in Japan.
-Amy had long been interested in starting a tea company—even as a child, it had always been her preferred drink of choice—while Lani was fascinated by the drink's storied history.
+Amy had long been interested in starting a tea company—even as a child, it had always been their preferred drink of choice—while Lani was fascinated by the drink's storied history.

 A history lover and educator, Lani returned to Japan for a few years to live and work.
 During this time, she was introduced to garden-direct tea and tea as ceremony and as an everyday ritual.